We may earn affiliate commissions for the recommended products. Learn more.

 Vivint is a premium security company founded in 1999.
 The company focuses on innovation and automation features in its systems.
 Its business security solutions are scalable for small and medium-sized businesses, offering cutting-edge, 24/7 protection for inventory, data, and employees.

-Equipment: Vivint offers 4K resolution cameras, smart locks, and a Smart Deter system, which can automatically deter suspicious activity with lights, sounds, and camera notifications.
-This is a good security system for businesses seeking AI-driven protection.
+It also offers 4K resolution cameras, smart locks, and a Smart Deter system, which can automatically counteract suspicious activity with lights, sounds, and camera notifications.
+Its tools also include compatibility with Alexa and Google Home, as well as AI-driven insights to help keep your business safe.
+This is especially true for the brand’s cameras, which use motion-detecting AI to bring you 24/7 coverage.

-Monitoring: Vivint offers 24/7 monitoring with immediate police, fire, or medical response.
+Vivint offers 24/7 monitoring with immediate police, fire, or medical response.
 The Vivint Smart Hub enables real-time monitoring, alarm control, and video surveillance via the app.
-Its AI integration also helps reduce false alarms.
+It also helps that the monitoring equipment relies on AI to reduce any chance of false alarms through advanced motion detection.

-Cost: Vivint charges around $600 to $1,000 for equipment and $54/month for monitoring.
+Vivint charges around $600 to $1,000 for equipment and from $40/month for monitoring.
 While it’s more pricey than competitors, I think Vivint’s professionalism and smart features make it worthwhile.
+On a side note, you might need to go with the more expensive option for a complete business solution, which is the $1000 plan.

 2. Abode – best flexible, DIY smart security system for businesses